mabelvj/doc.scrapinghub.com/api/jobq.rst

 ========= ========================================================== ========
 spider    Filter results by spider name.
-No state     Filter results by state (pending/running/finished/deleted) No startts   UNIX timestamp at which to begin results, in millisecons.
-No endts     UNIX timestamp at which to end results, in millisecons.
+No state     Filter results by state (pending/running/finished/deleted) No startts   UNIX timestamp at which to begin results, in milliseconds.
+No endts     UNIX timestamp at which to end results, in milliseconds.
 No has_tag   Filter results by existing tags                            No lacks_tag Filter results by missing tags                             No
 ========= ========================================================== ========